 Dream Boogie tells a story at once tragic and true: Sam Cooke’s rapid rise to stardom; his troubled marriage and relationships with women; his triumphant recordings and – along with Ray Charles – his reinvention of rhythm and blues as soul music; the joy he brought to live performance and the rolling parties of the road tours; and the senseless waste of his death by shooting at the age of thirty-three.#

 In a December, 2005 interview with Jerry Jazz Musician publisher Joe Maita, Peter Guralnick talks about his book and Sam Cooke’s epic American life.

-Photos used with permission of author
+Photos and excerpts used with permission of author

 “And my baby leave home

 Oh, but I get to feeling – ha ha – so all alone

 And I dial my baby on the telephone

 And I tell her, “Listen here, operator,

 I want my b-a-a – aby,

 Finally the operator get my baby on the telephone